Emirates NBD Launches ₹11,636 Crore Open Offer for 26% Stake in RBL Bank; M&M Exits as Societe Generale Enters

 Overview

-Emirates NBD has announced an open offer to acquire a 26% stake in RBL Bank for ₹11,636 crore at ₹280 per share.
-The bank plans to invest $3 billion to eventually acquire a 60% stake through this offer and a preferential allotment.
-Mahindra & Mahindra is selling its 3.45% stake in RBL Bank for ₹682 crore.
-RBL Bank seeks to increase its FDI limit from 49% to 74% to facilitate the transaction.
-This deal marks the largest acquisition of an Indian bank by a foreign financial institution.
+Emirates NBD has made an open offer to acquire a 26% stake in RBL Bank for ₹11,636 crore at ₹280 per share.
+The bank plans to invest $3 billion to eventually acquire a 60% stake through a two-step process.
+This marks the largest acquisition of an Indian bank by a foreign financial institution.
+Mahindra & Mahindra has exited RBL Bank, selling its 3.45% stake, while Societe Generale has entered by purchasing a 1% stake.
+RBL Bank plans to seek approval to increase its FDI limit from 49% to 74% to facilitate the transaction.

 23939112